ozanozbeker/royal-nord/README.md

 # Royal Nord
-Royal Nord is a theme for Positron & VS Code designed to R users.
+Royal Nord is a theme for Positron & VS Code designed for R users.

 ![Royal Nord theme for Positron & VS Code](royal-nord.png)